Adventures in Quilting:

 Use our website WISH LIST to request classes.
 Tell us what's on your 'wish list'.
 Just click and let me know.

-Accuquilt for Beginners Class is on Zoom, Monday, September 15th and 22nd, 10-1:00 p.m.
-OR Sunday, October 19th and 26th, 2-5:00 p.m.
+Accuquilt for Beginners Class is on Zoom, Saturday, December 27th and January 3rd, 2-5:00 p.m.
 Eastern time.
 These times give you choices per your schedule.

 Build your confidence for using the Accuquilt Cutting system.
 Understand how Accuquilt has done the math for us by building Qube shapes with seam allowances.